 In the start-up world, you’re forced to grow by your investors.
-It pushes you to use unethical ideas such as addictive user interface to “hook” your users, and selling users data to survive.
 So, even good ideas turn bad by default.
+You’re pushed to use unethical ideas such as addictive user interface to “hook” your users, or selling users data, to survive.
 Look at these unregulated electric scooters… we all know this will be on a scrapyard in a few years.
 How do we know?
 It already is.

 So yes there are social entrepreneurs and we will talk about it later.
-But more than a social entrepreneur, only an activist entrepreneur (never heard that one) could have a positive social impact.
-Because this person would need an antagonist mindset to go against the natural start-up growth’s rule: to work for the good of the users & employees more than the investors & personal greed.
-It’s the only way to not being part of this fast line privatized train driving over our social standards and public services (that our government seems happy to give away).
+But more than a social entrepreneur, only an activist entrepreneur (never heard that one, sounds like an oxymoron) could have a positive social impact.
+Because this person would need an antagonist mindset to go against the natural start-up growth’s rule: to work for the good of the users & employees more than for the good of the investors & personal greed.
+It’s the only way to not being part of this fast line privatised train driving over our social standards and public services (that our government seems happy to give away).

-Design is political: you might want to get over political etiquettes while running co-creation workshops but you don’t have to stay neutral while creating.
+Design is political: you might want to get over political etiquettes during your research or creative workshops but you don’t have to stay neutral during your creating phase.

 Well, well, well it’s getting out of topic.
 Tell me if you think this is relevant for you.